Up to 60% off sofas & mattresses — limited‑time deals.

 What should you expect from the leather feel?

-The seating surfaces felt smoother and more structured than the fabric, while some side panels felt different in texture.
-If you care most about easy cleanup, leather is still the simplest option here.
+The seating surfaces felt smoother and a little more structured than the fabric, while some of the surrounding panels felt different in texture.
+If easy cleanup is the goal, the leather version is still the simplest one to manage.

 Do the sectional pieces stay connected?

-There’s connector hardware, but on slick floors the pieces can still drift.
-Non-slip pads or a rug made the biggest difference for keeping alignment.
+There is connector hardware, but on slick floors the pieces can still drift.
+A rug or non-slip pads made the biggest difference for keeping the chaise aligned.

 Is it comfortable for occasional sleeping?